Last Updated: May 12, 2026

 Fancy goldfish are some of the most colorful and ornamental fish breeds in the aquarium hobby.
 They often have long, flowing fins and strange body features like telescopic eyes and missing dorsal fins.

-These slow-moving goldfish can be tough to find tank mates for because they can be pretty clumsy and can struggle to get to the food before other fish do.
+These slow-moving goldfish are tough to find tank mates for because they’re clumsy and can struggle to get to the food before other fish do.
 They are often uncomfortable in flowing water because they are poor swimmers.
-On the plus side, these fish are super peaceful and usually no threat to their tankmates.
+On the plus side, these fish are super peaceful and no threat to their tankmates.

 The following breeds are all known as fancy goldfish: